PantiesIsStoopid/PowerShell/README.md

 These aliases assist with routine maintenance tasks:

 - **FlushDNS**: Clears the DNS cache to resolve DNS-related issues.
+- **DelCmdHistory**: Deletes all history of commands done in powershell,
 - **SystemScan**: Runs a DISM and SFC scan to repair system files and the Windows image.
 - **Update**: Updates all known applications on your system.
 - **EmptyBin**: Empties the Recycling Bin.